About Acuity Specialty Hospital of Southern New Jersey

 You can get further information about Medicaid at the New Jersey State Website.
 Click Here for additional information.
 When you apply for Medicaid you will need both financial and identifying information.
 Click Here for a checklist that will help you determine what information you will need to take with you when you apply.
 The Medicaid application needs to be completed and can be mailed in.
 If you have questions about the Medicaid process or your eligibility please contact your local Welfare office.

-While you are a patient at Lourdes Specialty Hospital you will have a case manager that will assist you with discharge planning.
-Sometime people need further rehab after their LSH stay.
+While you are a patient at Acuity Specialty Hospital of Southern New Jersey you will have a case manager that will assist you with discharge planning.
+Sometime people need further rehab after their ASHSNJ stay.
 This rehabilitation may be done at home or in an inpatient facility.
 You can find further information about facilities available by clicking here.

 You can find information about other resources such as energy assistance and food stamps by clicking here.
 Additional resources are also available through the state of New Jersey and the county in which you reside.
 Always you can reach out to your case manager or your local welfare office if you feel you need further assistance.